Langoyo/heuristics/README.md

 # heuristics
-Work performed in the heuristics and optimization subject
+Work performed in the heuristics and optimization subject.
+Inlcudes solutions for a linear programming, csp and search problems.